Disciplinary Rules & Procedures

 5.4 Evidence Considered

 The Hearing Officer will receive and consider the Complaint or Notice of Investigation, Answer, and any evidence attached thereto in support of any party’s case, as well as any motions or submissions duly made by either the Respondent or FTI during the pendency of the proceeding or investigation.
-The Hearing Officer will not consider outside sources of information, except as disclosed and agreed to by all parties, with the exception of the Respondent’s past disciplinary history, if any, by FTI or any other Regulatory Body or court of law.
+The Hearing Officer will not consider outside sources of information, except as disclosed and agreed to by all parties, except the Respondent’s past disciplinary history, if any, by FTI or any other Regulatory Body or court of law.
 Once the Hearing Officer has ruled on any given motion, that motion will not be considered by the CDC, except as directed by the CDC Chair.

 5.5 Hearing Officer’s Recommendation to the CDC

-At a regular meeting of the CDC, or otherwise as circumstances require, the Hearing Officer will present findings of fact and recommendations to the CDC regarding the investigation or proceeding over which he or she presides.
+At a regular meeting of the CDC, or otherwise, as circumstances require, the Hearing Officer will present findings of fact and recommendations to the CDC regarding the investigation or proceeding over which he or she presides.
 After due consideration and discussion of the Hearing Officer’s recommendations, and incorporating any revisions deemed necessary by the CDC members, the CDC shall vote to approve or decline the recommendations, including the institution of any recommended sanctions.
 Recommendations are approved or declined with a majority vote of a quorum of CDC members.
 The CDC Chair shall not vote unless needed to act as a tie-breaker.

 Upon approval of the Hearing Officer’s recommendations or revised recommendations, the CDC Chair shall coordinate the finalization and drafting of the disciplinary order or decision.